Skip to main content

 For Roberto, incontinence felt like a loss of dignity and control - all he wanted was a normal life.
 His urologist, Dr. Babbar, was able to help him find a treatment that allowed Roberto to address his incontinence, enjoy his favorite hobbies, and attend to the other conditions in his life.

 Men suffering from bladder leakage may feel like they are the only one facing this issue.
-Approximately 1 in 10 American men have urinary incontinence with rates rising in men over 60 years old.1
+Approximately 1 in 10 American men have urinary incontinence with rates rising as men age.1

 Incontinence, also known as bladder leakage, can stop you from living the active life you once lived and make you feel alone and isolated.
-For many men, leaking urine can mean embarrassment and feeling depressed.1
+For some men, leaking urine can mean embarrassment and feeling depressed.2

 Boston Scientific is committed to overcoming the stigma and restoring hope by speaking candidly about what men with urinary incontinence are feeling — physically and emotionally.